itzblim/findingnemo/README.md

 In particular, searching for text in images from websites can be very difficult and slow, requiring users to manually perform a visual scan through each available image.
 We believe that there would be a great increase in the productivity of users if search functions could find matches to text within images, in addition to simple text matching.

+The aim is to create an extension for web browsers that provides an enhanced search function to override existing Ctrl+F implementations with a searching algorithm that seamlessly scans through both text and images (through OCR) for matching results.

 ## 🔎 Project Scope
 ### With the use of Python and Google Vision OCR, the project's backend will involve:
   - Extracting image urls from the given webpage